LLNL/shroud/docs/reference.rst

 .. uses tabs

-C_call_code
-    Code used to call function in C wrapper.

-.. uses tabs

-C_code
-    User supplied wrapper code for the C wrapper for a function.

-C_finalize
-    User supplied code to perform any function finialization.
-    Code added after all of the argument's *post_call* code.
-    Can be used to free memory in the C wrapper.

-.. evaluated in context of fmt_result

-C_finalize_buf
-    Identical to **C_finalize** but only applies to the buffer version of the wrapper routine.

 C_name
     Name of the C wrapper function.
     Defaults to evaluation of option *C_name_template*.

-C_post_call
-    Statements added after the call to the function.
-    Used to convert result and/or ``intent(OUT)`` arguments to C types.

-..
-C_post_call_pattern

-C_pre_call
-    Statements added before the call to the function.
-    Used to convert C types to C++ types.

 C_prototype
     C prototype for the function.